arduino/Arduino/hardware/arduino/avr/libraries/EEPROM/README.md

 This function returns an `unsigned int` containing the number of cells in the EEPROM.

+#### **`EEPROM.ready()`**

+EEPROM access takes longer than a single cycle.
+This function will return false if there is an operation still pending, if so, any future operations will have to wait until its completed.
+This may be useful for time critical applications, as all EEPROM methods wait until ready.

+This function returns a `bool`, with the value `true` if the EEPROM is accessible without delay.

+**Note:** Recapping what is said above, you _do not_ need to call this function to use the EEPROM library, it is provided as a convenience only.

 ---

 ### **Advanced features**

 This library uses a component based approach to provide its functionality.
 This means you can also use these components to design a customized approach.
-Two background classes are available for use: `EERef` & `EEPtr`.
+Three background classes are available for use: `EERef`, `EEPtr` and `EEBit`.
+The three classes are implicitly used by the EEPROM object and it is essentially just a _wrapper_ of their functionality.

 #### **`EERef` class**

 This object references an EEPROM cell.
 Its purpose is to mimic a typical byte of RAM, however its storage is the EEPROM.
-This class has an overhead of two bytes, similar to storing a pointer to an EEPROM cell.

 ```C++
 EERef ref = EEPROM[ 10 ]; //Create a reference to 11th cell.